-One of the programs is called the Social Security Disability Insurance program, provides monetary benefits on a monthly basis to eligible workers who have suffered disabilities that prevent them from returning to their jobs or to other employment.
-This may help you to pay for your expenses while you are disabled and unable to work as a result.
+One of the programs is called the Social Security Disability Insurance program (SSDI).
+SSDI provides monthly monetary benefits to eligible workers who have suffered disabilities that prevent them from returning to their jobs or to other employment.
+This program may help you to pay for your basic necessities if you are disabled and unable to work as a result.

 Since the deductions are automatic, many workers are unaware that they might have coverage available to them.
 Since its inception in 1956, the program has grown and now provides coverage to approximately 9.5 million disabled workers.

 Your condition must prevent you from doing both your former job and other types of work.
 Your doctor must also have certified that your disability is expected to last at least one year or to lead to your death.

 Here are a few of the many examples of qualifying conditions for SSDI: